bwangsta/weathercast/README.md

 ## Usage

 Type in a city in the search bar and the webpage will display its current weather and its future forecast.
 Click between the daily and hourly button to see the daily or hourly forecast.
 Swipe left and right on the forecast to see more.
 Click on the temperature unit button to toggle between displaying the temperature in Fahrenheit or Celsius.
-Click on the volume button to toggle on and off the weather sound effects that match the location's current weather.
+Click on the volume button to toggle the weather sound effects that match the location's current weather.

 ## Roadmap